xuankimtran/docs-1/pages/katalon-studio/docs/object-spy-preferences.md

 ### Hotkeys Settings

 Katalon Studio supports customizable hotkeys for the Object Spy function.
-You can choose the preferred combination to capture objects or avoid conflict with your UAT hotkeys.
+You can choose the preferred combination to capture objects or avoid conflict with your application under test hotkeys.
 The default hotkey for capturing objects is <button>⌥</button> <button>`</button>.

-> This ability to change hotkeys for Object Spy only affects the Chrome and Firefox browser.
+> Changing Object Spy hotkeys currently only affects Chrome and Firefox browsers.
 Other browsers will be considered for future releases.

 **See also**: